hln2020/gpt-cognitive-capabilities/README.md

 We replicated the vignette-based and task-based experiments described in (Binz & Schulz, 2023) on GPT-3.
 For vignette-based experiments, we also extended them to assess the performance of GPT-3.5 and GPT-4, and came up with our own adversarial vignettes.
 For both sets of experiments, prompt engineering is implemented.

+Please refer to <b>Final Report.pdf</b> in the Final Report folder for the full paper.